joanbruna/MathsDL-spring18/README.md

 ## Grading

-The course will be graded with a final research project plus a participation grade.
+The course will be graded with a final project -- consisting in an in-depth survey of a topic related to the syllabus, plus a participation grade.
+The detailed abstract of the project will be graded at the mid-term.
-Details TBA.

 ## Lectures